mapzen/documentation/src-index/index.md

 				<div class="category-info">
 					<a class="docs-title" href="mapzen-js/">Mapzen JS</a>
 					<p class="excerpt">
-						Everything you need to use Mapzen services in your web applications.
+						Get everything you need to use Mapzen services in your web applications.
 					</p>
 				</div>
 				<div class="read-more">